sergueik/springboot_study/basic-purejs-xml-parser/README.md

 ### Info

- replica of an oversimplified  streaming XML to JSON translator [repository](https://github.com/AnatoliyDemiurge/XMLparser) in 50 lines of code
+ replica of an oversimplified streaming XML to JSON parser [repository](https://github.com/ErickWeeds/XMLParser) capable of converting attribute-less DOM to JSON in 50 lines of code

 ### Note
- unfortunatey the original project fails to parse SOAP payloads because complertely unprepared of handling XML attributes
+ the original project fails with SOAP payloads because completely unprepared of handling XML attributes

 The `test.xml` of the original project